-The pilot, developed by NYSOFA and its project partners, NYS Office of Children and Family Services (OCFS), Weill Cornell Medical Center’s New York City Elder Abuse Center (NYCEAC) and Lifespan of Greater Rochester, Inc., focuses on preventing and swiftly intervening in financial exploitation of frail adults aged 60 and older through the use of an enhanced multidisciplinary team (EMDT).
-The model for these teams were adapted from NYCEAC’s Brooklyn MDT model.
+The pilot, developed by NYSOFA and its project partners, NYS Office of Children and Family Services (OCFS), Weill Cornell Medicine’s NYC Elder Abuse Center (NYCEAC) and Lifespan of Greater Rochester, Inc., focuses on preventing and swiftly intervening in financial exploitation of frail adults aged 60 and older through the use of an enhanced multidisciplinary team (EMDT).
+The model for these teams was adapted from NYCEAC’s Brooklyn MDT model.

 The Manhattan Enhanced Multidisciplinary Team (EMDT) Approach

 The clients of the Manhattan EMDT are professionals responding to the needs of elder abuse victims.
 (Thus, the team does not provide direct services to victims.)
-A highly collaborative endeavor, the Manhattan EMDT is staffed by professionals from government, non-profit and health care organizations and meets 2x/month at the Manhattan DA’s Office.
-The Manhattan EMDT focuses on financial exploitation (as well as co-occurring abuses) and utilizes forensic accountants.
-This team meets twice monthly for 1.5 hours at the Manhattan DA’s Office and is led by Robin Roberts, MDT Coordinator.
+A highly collaborative endeavor, the Manhattan EMDT is staffed by professionals from government, non-profit, and health care organizations, and meets twice a month for 2 hours at APS Central Office.
+The “E” in EMDT/Manhattan is for “enhanced”—enhanced with geropsychiatrists and forensic accountants.
+Today, both the Brooklyn and Manhattan teams are enhanced with geropsychiatry and forensic accounting.

 Representatives from the following organizations comprise the team:

 - Carter Burden Center on Aging